Clutchnp/gitdown/README.md

 # GitDown CLI Tool

-This tool allows users to easily download specific directories from GitHub repositories using the command line.
+This tool allows users to easily download specific directories and files from GitHub repositories using the command line.

 ### Big Change
 The commit `#932a6b` introduces a new way to handle API requests.